-Also check out the Star Valley Lookout while in this area.
+Also, take a moment to check out the Star Valley Lookout while in this area.

 How to get there